Xris4o0/mypos-js-SDK/README.md

 Alternatively, store private keys in `.pem` files:

 ```
+private_key.pem                    # Fallback for all environments
-private_key_sandbox.pem
+private_key_sandbox.pem            # Sandbox-specific
-private_key_demo.pem
+private_key_demo.pem               # Demo-specific
-private_key_production.pem
+private_key_production.pem         # Production-specific
 ```

 The SDK will automatically load the appropriate file based on the environment.
+It first checks for environment-specific files (e.g., `private_key_sandbox.pem`), then falls back to `private_key.pem` if no environment-specific file is found.

 ## 📖 API Reference